-2017/18 2018/19

-£'000 North Yorkshire Pension Fund £'000

-Comprehensive Income and Expenditure Statement

-Net Cost of Services:

-1,447 current service cost 1,559

-- past service costs 772

-- past service costs (gains) -

-- past service costs -

-- administration expenses -

-- settlement and curtailments -

-Financing and Investment Income and Expenditure:

-565 net interest on the net defined benefit liability (asset) 538

-2,012 Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of Services 2,869

-2,012 2,005

-Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement

-388 Remeasurements (experience (gain)/loss on liabilities) 131

-(63) Remeasurements (experience (gain)/loss on financial assumptions) 3,734

-- (2,481) Remeasurements (experience (gain)/loss on demographic assumptions) Remeasurements (experience gain on assets) (2,966) (3,032)

-(2,401) interneasurements (experience gain on assets) (3,032)

-Total Post Employment Benefit Charged to the Comprehensive Income and

-(144) Expenditure Statement 736

-Movement in Reserves Statement

-2.012 reversal of net charges made to the Surplus or Deficit for the Provision of Services for post employment benefits in accordance with the code 2.869

-2,012 2,009

-Actual Amount charged against the General Fund Balance for pensions in the year:

-(2,577) employers' contributions payable to the scheme (904)

-L 1
+2017/18 2018/19 £'000 North Yorkshire Pension Fund £'000 Comprehensive Income and Expenditure Statement Net Cost of Services: 1,447 current service cost 1,559 - past service costs 772 - past service costs (gains) - - past service costs administration expenses - - - - settlement and curtailments - 505 Financing and Investment Income and Expenditure: 500 565 net interest on the net defined benefit liability (asset) 538 Total Post Employment Benefit Charged to the Surplus or Deficit on the Provision of 2,012 Services 2,869 Other Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement 388 Remeasurements (experience (gain)/loss on liabilities) 131 (63) Remeasurements (experience (gain)/loss on financial assumptions) 3,734 - (2,481) Remeasurements (experience (gain)/loss on demographic assumptions) Remeasurements (experience gain on assets) (2,966) (3,032) (2,401) Remeasurements (experience gain on assets) (3,032) (144) Total Post Employment Benefit Charged to the Comprehensive Income and Expenditure Statement 736 Movement in Reserves Statement 2,012 reversal of net charges made to the Surplus or Deficit for the Provision of Services for post employment benefits in accordance with the code 2,869 Actual Amount charged against the General Fund Balance for pensions in the year: (2,577) employers' contributions payable to the scheme (904)

-36. Defined Benefit Pension Schemes continued......
+36. Defined Benefit Pension Schemes continued.....